nix-community/google-summer-of-code/2018/projects.md

 * Fix some instances of reading entire files into memory instead of streaming
 * For the ambitious: multithreaded evaluation and/or building.

+### Improve nix-build output for post-processing

+When building (using nix-build), the standard out and error output are merged and captured into build log files under /nix/var/log.
+Nix injects escape codes to indicate actions but otherwise leaves things as-is.

+It would be great if there was an out-of-band mechanism to indicate Nix messages, standard output and standard error of a build.
+Build output is mostly line-based, so one way would be to leave stdout untouched, and add `{E}` in front of lines coming in from stderr, and `{N}` for nix-build messages.
+If a stdout line begins with `{` it could be escaped with `{O}`.
+Some care can be taken for builds that don't print newlines to e.g. indicate progress but have interjections from stderr.

+Another option is to prefix each line with the delta in milliseconds since the last line of the stream, and mark stderr and nix outputs differently (e.g. "5 " vs "E5 " vs "N5 ").

+A logical next step would be to have nix-build not show output until an error occurs, or to show a running tail of all builds, each in their own screen area.

+One further refinement would be allowing the builder to output out-of-band messages, to indicate the current build phase for example.
+This would come in as a stderr line starting with e.g. `{N}phase:configurePhase`.

+The overall goal would be to make building from source more approachable and more amenable to debug.